-6.1 The current cost of out of hours allowances is £54,000.
-The policy proposes a rationalisation of the current arrangements and the cost will be met from within the existing budgets.
+6.1 The policy proposes a rationalisation of the current arrangements and the cost will be met from within the existing budgets.

 7. Legal Implications

 7.1 Section 112 Local Government Act 1972 provides the Council with the power to appoint staff on the terms and conditions that they consider fit.